LuYF-Lemon-love/susu-nanoGPT/README.md

 Thou art ever a victim, a thing of no worth:
 Thou hast no right, no right, but to be sold.
 ```

-Whoa there, GPT, entering some dark place over there.
-I didn't really tune the hyperparameters in the config too much, feel free to try!

 ## sampling / inference